Last updated on

 - You’ve already attracted motivated sellers once to your site, so you know what content and images will attract them again.

-- A retargeting campaign is the perfect addition to your current marketing campaigns.
+- A retargeting campaign is a perfect addition to your current marketing campaigns.
 It basically, enhances the work that you’ve already done.

 For easy access and to recap, below is a checklist of the exact steps you need to take in order to get everything running.
 Use this checklist when creating your campaign and start turning those visitors that leave your site after one visit into long-term customers.